-\blacksquare (A) Our firm's high-level commitment to responsible investment, e.g. that we are a PRI signatory
+(A) Our firm's high-level commitment to responsible investment, e.g. that we are a PRI signatory

-- (1) for all of our real estate investments - $\circ~$ (2) for a majority of our real estate investments - (3) for a minority of our real estate investments - Image: B) A description of what industry and asset class standards our firm aligns with, e.g. TCFD or GRESB Select from dropdown list:

-• (1) for all of our real estate investments

-- \circ (2) for a majority of our real estate investments - $\circ~$ (3) for a minority of our real estate investments

-☑ (C) Our firm's responsible investment policy (at minimum, a summary of key aspects and firm-specific approach) Select from dropdown list:
+- Select from dropdown list: - (1) for all of our real estate investments - $\circ~$ (2) for a majority of our real estate investments - $\circ~$ (3) for a minority of our real estate investments - (B) A description of what industry and asset class standards our firm aligns with, e.g. TCFD or GRESB Select from dropdown list: - (1) for all of our real estate investments - (2) for a majority of our real estate investments - (3) for a minority of our real estate investments - C) Our firm's responsible investment policy (at minimum, a summary of key aspects and firm-specific approach) Select from dropdown list: - (1) for all of our real estate investments - (2) for a majority of our real estate investments - \circ (3) for a minority of our real estate investments

-- (1) for all of our real estate investments - \circ (2) for a majority of our real estate investments - (3) for a minority of our real estate investments - Image: OD Our firm's ESG risk assessment methodology (topics covered in-house and/or with external support) Select from dropdown list: - (1) for all of our real estate investments - $\circ~$ (2) for a majority of our real estate investments - \circ (3) for a minority of our real estate investments - (E) The outcome of our latest ESG risk assessment of the property(s)
+(D) Our firm's ESG risk assessment methodology (topics covered in-house and/or with external support)

+- (1) for all of our real estate investments - (2) for a majority of our real estate investments - (3) for a minority of our real estate investments - (E) The outcome of our latest ESG risk assessment of the property(s)